Ice-House-Engineering/academy-curriculum/README.md

-# Icehouse Curriculum
+# Ice House Acadmecy Curriculum

-Welcome to the Icehouse Academy's curriculum repository!
+Welcome to the Ice House Academy's curriculum repository!

 This repo contains beginner and intermediate lessons for learning Android and iOS development.
-Each platform consists of lessons that contain a .md file walking through lesson, along with additional reading and exercises to try on your own.
+Each lesson contains a markdown file containing an introduction to the topic, guided coding lessons, and additional reading and exercises to try on your own.
 Additionally, there is a code folder that contains the source code for each lesson.
-We encourage you to write the code on your own first, and reference the finished code if you get stuck or to check your work.
+We encourage you to try writing the code on your own first, and reference the finished code if you get stuck.

+### Repository structure
+- Android
+  - Beginner: Learning modules for someone looking to learn the basics of Android development.
+  - Intermediate: More advanced learning modules for those who already know the basics.
+- iOS
+  - Beginner: Learning modules for someone looking to learn the basics of iOS development.
+  - Intermediate: More advanced learning modules for those who already know the basics.
+- Common: Small learning modules that are not specific to Android or iOS

 Please view [android_walkthrough.md](https://github.com/Ice-House-Engineering/academy-curriculum/blob/master/android_walkthrough.md) and [ios_walkthrough.md](https://github.com/Ice-House-Engineering/academy-curriculum/blob/master/ios_walkthrough.md) files for a list of topics and libraries covered in each platform.